self-actuated/docs.actuated.dev/docs/faq.md

 ## Do we need to run my Actuated Servers 24/7?

-Let's say that you wanted to access a single ARM64 runner to speed up your Arm builds from [33 minutes to < 2 minutes like in this example](https://blog.alexellis.io/blazing-fast-ci-with-microvms/).
+Let's say that you wanted to access a single 64-bit Arm runner to speed up your Arm builds from [33 minutes to < 2 minutes like in this example](https://blog.alexellis.io/blazing-fast-ci-with-microvms/).

-The two cheapest options for ARM64 hardware would be:
+The two cheapest options for 64-bit Arm hardware would be:

 * Buy a Mac Mini M1, host it in your office or a co-lo with Asahi Linux installed.
 That's a one-time cost and will last for several years.
 * Or you could rent an AWS a1.metal by the hour from AWS with very little up front cost, and pay for the time you use it.